Construction Bachelor of Science

 This course covers the principles of statics, structural mechanics and their applications in construction.
 Some of the major topics include truss analysis, properties of various construction materials, stress and strain relationships, properties of sections, load factors, shear and bending in flexural loaded members, stresses in compression members, deflections and connections.
 Course must be completed with a grade of "C" or higher.
 Note: ETG 2502 or EGN 3310 may be substituted.

 This course provides a basic understanding of the origin, composition and structure of soils, and how soil materials influence construction operations.
 The construction of different types of foundations and haul roads will be discussed.
 Students will learn methods of analysis and the interpretation of geotechnical reports.
-Testing of soils for construction quality control and assurance applications will be introduced and conducted as part of lab exercises.
+Testing of soils for construction quality control and assurance applications will be introduced.
 Students must complete this course with a grade of "C" or higher.
-Lab fee required.

 This course covers the properties of major structural materials used in construction, design procedures and code requirements for wood, steel and reinforced concrete structure members such as beams, columns, slabs, footings, retaining walls and pre-stressed members and related formwork/temporary structures.
 Students will learn to apply knowledge of the Florida Building Code as related to building construction and calculate code-required design loads.
 Students must complete this course with a grade of "C" or higher.